vbisin/Applied-Mathematics-Thesis/README.md

 # Learning Optimal Filter and Penalty Function for Denoising

 ## driver.py
 The driver script for the algorithm.
-Outputs graphs and percent successfully denoised for train and test sets.
+Outputs graphs and percent successfully denoised for learned model on train and test sets.

 ##  createStep.py
 1. createSteps- Creates step (i.e. piece-wise constant) signals, where each function has a number of jumps equal to a multiple of the original signal's length.
 Gaussian noise is then added to each signal.